neilalexander/vyatta-cjdns/README.md

 set interfaces cjdns tun0 ethernet-interface 0 beacon 2
 commit
 ```
-To manually configure your IPv6 address and keypair with a pre-existing one (i.e. to port in an old identity):
+To manually configure your IPv6 address and keypair with a pre-existing one (i.e. to bring in an existing identity):
 ```
 configure
 set interfaces cjdns tun0 publickey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.k